Experienced Move-Away and Relocation Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

-Law Firm Specializing in Child Custody and Visitation Disputes Involving Move-Away and Relocation Issues in the Inland Empire of Southern California
+Law Firm Specializing in Child Custody and Visitation Disputes Involving Move-Away and Relocation Issues in Southern California

 The rights of each parent in move-away situations depend on the current custody arrangement.
 A parent cannot simply move a child out of town or out of state without jumping through some legal hoops.
 If a child custody order is in effect, the moving parent must notify the other parent that they intend to move, and oftentimes, they must often bring a request to modify the child custody and visitation order to court.
 The non-custodial parent then has a right to contest the request of the custodial parent to move.